D.I. (band): Early history (1981–1986)

 D.I. was formed in 1981 after the Adolescents' first break-up.
 The band's name initially stood for "Drug Ideology", but now, the initials no longer have any meaning.
 Their original line-up consisted of Casey Royer on vocals, Tim Maag on guitar, Fredric Taccone on bass guitar, and Derek O'Brien on drums.
 The band combined the Orange County hardcore punk sound with a decidedly surf and new wave style on their debut self-titled EP.
 The EP featured five songs, including "Richard Hung Himself" (originally written by Casey Royer while he played for the Adolescents, recorded with the Adolescents and later re-recorded with D.I.), "Venus De Milo", "Reagan der Führer", "Purgatory", and "Guns".
-This EP was later reissued as Team Goon with extra tracks including versions of Gary Glitter's "Rock and Roll Part II", The Saint and Nuclear Funeral.
-The album was later released as a CD which added a cover of DEVO's Uncontrollable Urge which itself was originally released by XXX Records as the B-side on the 7-inch e.p. along with Surfing Anarchy.
+This EP was later reissued as Team Goon with extra tracks including versions of Gary Glitter's "Rock and Roll Part II", “The Saint,” and “Nuclear Funeral.”
+The album was later released as a CD which added a cover of DEVO's “Uncontrollable Urge,” which itself was originally released by XXX Records as the B-side on the 7-inch EP along with “Surfing Anarchy.”

-Live footage of a D.I. performance of "Richard Hung Himself" was integrated into scenes from the 1983 coming-of-age feature film Suburbia, directed by Penelope Spheeris.
+In 1983, D.I. appeared in the coming-of-age feature film Suburbia, directed by Penelope Spheeris.
+The band appeared onstage playing “Richard Hung Himself” and appeared on the film’s soundtrack at a time when there was scant representation of punk music in mainstream media.
 A longer set was later released on a DVD called DI - The Suburbia Sessions 1983.

 The band's first studio album Ancient Artifacts was a more straight ahead Orange County-sounding album that included a new version of "Purgatory" from the EP.
 Not long after the release of Ancient Artifacts, D.I. returned to the studio to record their second album Horse Bites Dog Cries, which was not released until 1986 (although the album itself has copyright date of 1985).
 This is generally considered their best studio album.